Program Requirements

 Elective Courses

-Four upper-level (3-unit) economics electives (12 units), at least two of which must have an ECON 4001 or ECON 4002 prerequisite.
+Four upper-level (3-unit) economics electives (12 units), at least two of which must be at the 4000 level.

 Additional Information